What is a homeowners association?

 Getting answers to these questions may lead you to conclude that the HOA doesn’t have enough cash on hand for significant expenses, which means that either HOA fees will go up or special assessments will be charged.
 Alternatively, the answers may give you confidence that the HOA has planned well for the future and has enough money for future costs to avoid high unexpected assessments.

-As you assess the short- and long-term costs of buying a home, learning about HOA fees will help you make a better decision.
+As you assess the short- and long-term costs of buying a home, learning about HOA fees can help you make a more informed decision.
 You might discover that a property that otherwise looks affordable is actually out of reach, or you might conclude that it’s a perfect fit for your finances.

 You can use Bankrate’s calculator to figure out how much house you can afford to buy.